Towards the Italian Tech Week 2022: stops in Genoa, Turin and Milan-breakinglatest.news-Breaking Latest News

-The first of the 3 appointments starts today from Genoa Waiting for Italian Tech Week, the most important Italian event dedicated to technology, innovation and startupswhich will be held at the OGR in Turin on 29 and 30 September next with almost 200 guests from all over the world.
+Yesterday the first of the 3 events was held in Genoa Waiting for Italian Tech Week, the most important Italian event dedicated to technology, innovation and startupswhich will be staged at the OGR in Turin on 29 and 30 September next with almost 200 guests from all over the world.

 29-30 September